 Signs that it is time to purchase a new water heater

-The relief valve is the primary safety mechanism of any hot water tank, and should be at the top of the list during your yearly maintenance check.
-Simply lift the lever and let it snap back to make sure it is working, and you should hear water gurgling as the valve allowed a small amount of water being released into the drain tube.
+The relief valve is the primary safety mechanism of any hot water tank and should be at the top of the list during your yearly maintenance check.
+Simply lift the lever and let it snap back to make sure it is working, and you should hear water gurgling as the valve allows a small amount of water being released into the drain tube.
 If the valve does not snap back into the rubber seal, there is resistance when lifting, or if the valve is corroded and rusted, it will need to be replaced.
 If leakage is visible, call a Commercial Service plumber immediately.